LeadSpend/jquery-validate-leadspend/README.md

 ### Recommended Form Submission Handling

 While the LeadSpend result is pending, submitting your form will be disabled even though the address may actually be a good one.
-LeadSpend provides a method for attempting to automatically re-submit the form once a valid result is returned.
+LeadSpend provides a method to automatically re-submit the form once a valid result is returned.
 To do this,  pass a custom invalidhandler function as part of the jQuery Validation options object:

 	invalidHandler: function(form, validator) {
 		LeadSpend.invalidHandler(form, validator);